petereberle/petereberle/projects.md

 # Dia de Los Muertos
 * ![](images/wallawalladdlm.com_fin.jpg)
 * The [Dia de Los Muertos Festival](https://www.wallawalladdlm.com/) is annual event in downtown Walla Walla, Washington, that celebrates the Latin American tradition of its namesake.
-I worked with the festival coordinator, Katy Rizzuti, to research a site builder that would allow her to easily update the content every year the festival was held.
+I worked with the festival coordinator, Katy Rizzuti, to research a site builder that would allow her to easily update content every year the festival was held.
 Katy asked that I use Squarespace because of its simple admin interface.

 	Since the festival spanned two days and different locations, I prioritized easy, clear navigation.
 I also created custom graphics and icons to deliver a unique art direction.